Following system colour scheme Selected dark colour scheme Selected light colour scheme

 assert_type(count, str)

-A function that takes an arbitrary TypeExpr as input must support a large variety of possible type expressions and is not easy to write.
-Some challenges faced by such a function include:
+A function that takes an arbitrary TypeForm as input must support a variety of possible type form objects.
+Such functions are not easy to write.

-• An ever-increasing number of typing special forms are introduced with each new Python version which must be recognized, with special handling required for each one.
+• New special forms are introduced with each new Python version, and special handling may be required for each one.

-• Stringified type annotations [5] (like 'list[str]') must be parsed (to something like typing.List[str]) to be introspected.
+• Quoted annotations [5] (like 'list[str]') must be parsed (to something like list[str]).

-• Resolving string-based forward references inside type expressions to actual values must typically be done using eval(), which is difficult/impossible to use in a safe way.
+• Resolving quoted forward references inside type expressions is typically done with eval(), which is difficult to use in a safe way.

 Reference Implementation